polarityio/arkime/README.md

 ```
 firstPacket, lastPacket, ipProtocol, source.ip, source.port, destination.ip, destination.port, network.packets, network.bytes, node
 ```
+If left blank, the default fields will be used.
 ## Installation Instructions

 Installation instructions for integrations are provided on the [PolarityIO GitHub Page](https://polarityio.github.io/).